 - (2) MUNICIPAL SERVICE FEE.
 If requested under s.
 349.13 (3m) (dm), Stats., by the municipality in which the removed vehicle was illegally parked, the towing service shall charge the vehicle owner a service fee not exceeding \$35 and shall remit this service fee to the municipality.
 The fee under this subsection is in addition to any fees charged under sub.
 (1). - (3) TOW FEE.
 If the fee under sub.
 (2) is requested by a municipality, the towing service may charge the vehicle owner a service fee not exceeding the fee amount remitted to the municipality under sub.
 (2).
 The fee under this subsection is in addition to any fees charged under subs.
-(1) and (2). - (4) STORAGE PERIOD.
+(1) and (2).

+(4) STORAGE PERIOD.
 The storage period is the number of consecutive 24-hour periods beginning on the date and time that the towing service provides the notice required under s.
 Trans 319.05 (1) and ending when the vehicle is retrieved, rounded up to the nearest whole number.
-No towing service may charge a storage fee for any calendar day that the storage facility is open less than 4 consecutive hours between the hours of 8:00 a.m. and 5:00 p.m., for retrieval of the vehicle, unless the vehicle is not retrieved before midnight on the seventh day beginning after the date and time that the towing service provides the notice required under s.
-Trans 319.05 (1).
+No towing service may charge a storage fee for any calendar day that the storage facility is open less than 4 consecutive hours between the hours of 8:00 a.m. and 5:00 p.m., for retrieval of the vehicle.

 Note: In general, the storage charge is the whole number of days from towing until retrieval, multiplied by the storage charge rate specified under s.
 Trans 319.03 (1) (b) or (c).
 However, this subsection prohibits a daily storage charge for any calendar day during which the storage facility is open less than 4 consecutive hours between 8:00 a.m. and 5:00 p.m. for vehicle retrieval.
 For example, consider a vehicle towed at 10:20 p.m. on Friday and retrieved at 10:00 a.m. on Monday, and stored at a facility that is open for vehicle retrieval on Saturday from 10:00 a.m. until 2:00 p.m., closed Sunday, and open Monday from 10:00 a.m. until 10:00 p.m.
 The vehicle was stored for a period of three days, but the vehicle owner cannot be charged for one of those days of storage since the storage facility was not open for vehicle retrieval on Sunday; only two days of storage are chargeable by the towing service.
-However, if the vehicle is not retrieved until the following Monday, the vehicle would have been stored for a period of ten days, in which the vehicle owner can be charged for each of those ten days of storage because the vehicle was not retrieved within seven days after it was towed.